FireHard Canada

 Part A — Find Your Level

-The self-assessment guide walks you through every exterior element: roof, eaves, vents, windows, doors, cladding, decks, fencing, and perimeter zone.
-For each, you identify the material and condition, and the guide maps it to a WER level.
+First, manage vegetation on your property (provincial vegetation management guidance).
+Then, the self-assessment guide walks you through every exterior element: roof, eaves, vents, windows, doors, cladding, decks, fencing, and perimeter zone.
+For each, you identify the material and condition, and the guide maps it to a Wildfire Exposure Rating (WER) level.

 Your WER level is determined by three factors: vegetation type near your home, distance to that vegetation, and slope from the vegetation toward your building.
 Uphill slopes amplify fire behaviour — the self-assessment includes separate lookup tables for flat, gentle uphill, and steep uphill conditions.
 Formal slope correction: 5–10° adds one WER level, 10–15° adds one to two levels, 15–20° adds two levels, and slopes exceeding 20° default to WER-4 (P.Eng. required).
 Estimated radiant heat: WER-1 <10 kW/m², WER-2 10–19 kW/m², WER-3 19–40 kW/m², WER-4 >40 kW/m².